Self-Sustained Oscillations of a Nonlinear Optomechanical System in the Low-Excitation Regime

 While our analytical model provides a good quantitative understanding of the system, it inherently includes approximations such as the assumption of a stationary state of the cavity, or neglects the excitation of the mechanical mode by higher-order sidebands.
 In addition, these constrain the model to finite frequency sections.
 Therefore, we also numerically solve the equations of motion to obtain the scattering response displayed in Fig.~\ref{main:fig3:s21comp}c,d, and find excellent quantitative agreement between experiment, analytical model, and simulation.

 \textbf{Extending to various powers and system parameters.} Figure \ref{main:fig4:colormap-slices} compares the input power dependent spectral data with the numerical model for the parameter sets given in table \ref{tab:param-sets-main}, demonstrating our exquisite quantitative understanding.
 For these datasets, we repeat our transmission measurement for different input powers and detunings and display the steady state results as $|S_{21}|$.
 As predicted by the stability diagram and Eqs.~\ref{main:eq:S21-stable-region} and \ref{main:eq:S21-instable-region}, we observe a shift of the microwave resonator frequency to lower frequencies combined with a distorted Duffing-like lineshape for all three sets of parameters.
 In addition, we find a second absorption dip in the blue detuned regime, which shows a threshold behavior with the input power.
 As before, we attribute this feature to self-sustained oscillations of the mechanical mode observed through the cavity response and created by the effective blue sideband drive of the applied tone on the cavity.
 Thus, they reflect the instability of the system at these driving powers.
 This unique feature of our optomechanical system is linked to the comparably large $g_0$ and $\mathcal{K}$ values.
 All features of the spectra and their power dependence are in excellent agreement with the parameter-based and fit-free simulation.
 Line cuts at different input powers (see Fig.~\ref{main:fig4:colormap-slices}a,b,c for set II, III, and IV) underline this aspect.
-Only at very high input powers do we notice a slight deviation in absorption strength, which we attribute to a microwave drive-induced thermal occupation of the system that is not accounted for in our model.
+Only at very high input powers do we notice a slight deviation in absorption strength.
+This deviation might arise due to various reasons.
+First, the microwave drive induces a thermal occupation of the system that is not accounted for in our model.
+Second, the systems parameters might change at high input powers.
+In particular, a reduction of the loss rate $\kappa$ of the cavity due to the saturation of two-level systems can quickly influence the dip shape.
+Third, uncertainties in the power calibration might have a larger influence at larger drive powers.
+Lastly, higher-order nonlinearities, which are not included in our theoretical model, could also come into play at these powers.

 Furthermore, the fixed point analysis quantitatively maps out the areas with different types and amounts of fixed points.
 The corresponding boundaries between stable and unstable regions are reflected experimentally, for example, as the sudden jump observed at the high frequency end of the sidedip around $\Delta / \Omega_\mathrm{m} \approx 1.4$ in Fig.~\ref{main:fig4:colormap-slices}II.c and III.c.
 Hence, for larger positive detunings, we do not observe and expect additional absorption features as our system remains stable.